auth0/docs/articles/private-cloud/onboarding/onboarding-requirements.md

 ## Data sovereignty needs

 We will ask you to provide details about any requirements you have regarding data sovereignty.
+To learn more, see [Private Cloud Deployable Regions: Data sovereignty](/private-cloud/regions).